 Now, let's suppose that we have several Pandora servers working in a common environment.

 Each of the agents that each server manages will communicate with their assigned dataserver using the data_in folder.
 On a multiple-dataserver architecture with a single console, unify agent management using NFS or GlusterFS to share this pool of common information.

 Sharing the pandora_console/attachment folder between the different Consoles is also recommended as it makes collection management easier.

 Although both NFS and GlusterFS are able to share the required files, they are best recommended for different environments:

-- If the data is being stored in the Pandora FMS servers or fault tolerant schema (at the software level) is required, we recommend GlusterFS.
+- If data are stored in Pandora FMS servers or fault tolerance (at the software level) is required, we recommend GlusterFS.

 2 NFS configuration